i-dipanshu/multiple-cert-alb-in-eks/README.md

 ## 1. Create the EKS resources

-Now once we have all three required tools configured and ready to go, we can start to create our eks cluster.
+Now once we have all three required tools configured and ready to go, we can start creating and configuring our eks cluster.

 Pricing - [EKS](https://aws.amazon.com/eks/pricing/)